 Corporations also are under increased scrutiny.
 Brand managers must be more transparent, responsive and proactive than ever.
-For example:

 In 2020, employees at Amazon forced the company to take responsibility for its contributions to climate change.
 In response, the company’s CEO announced the formation of a multi-billion dollar earth fund and additional initiatives are in progress now.